melezhik/Sparrow6/documentation/taskchecks.md

 ~regexp: (\d+)

-# save numbers to a file
+# save numbers to the file
+# numbers.out for
+# further processing

 code: <<OK
 !raku